Train for a Career as a Medical Biller

 The online Medical Billing program also helps you gain hands-on experience working with and understanding industry forms such as 837, UB-04, and CMS-1500.
 You’ll learn how to fill out this paperwork and then practice by completing several forms yourself.
 This experience will prepare you for the Certified Billing and Coding Specialist (CBCS) industry certification exam.
-(We even include a voucher to take this exam after graduation--a $105 value!)
+(We even include a voucher to take this exam after course completion--a $115 value!)

 Want more details about exactly what's included in the program?
 Download the program brochure to learn more or review the learning objectives for each module.